Spark4444/HTMLBundleMinifier/readme.md

 1. **Parse HTML**: Reads the input HTML file and analyzes its structure
 2. **Detect External Files**: Automatically finds linked CSS files (`<link rel="stylesheet">`) and JavaScript files (`<script src="">`)
 3. **Compile CSS/JS**: Reads extrnal CSS/JS files, compiles them into single style/script tags and inlines them
+4. **Process CSS url() Links**: Any CSS `url()` links are modified to be relative to the output HTML file if they aren't and http/s or data links
-4. **(Optional) Minify CSS/JS**: if enabled, both CSS/JS which were compiled before will be minified together with HTML otherwise they will be inlined as is after HTML minification
+5. **(Optional) Minify CSS/JS**: if enabled, both CSS/JS which were compiled before will be minified together with HTML otherwise they will be inlined as is after HTML minification
-4. **Minify HTML**: Removes unnecessary whitespace, comments, and optimizes the HTML as well as inlined CSS/JS
+6. **Minify HTML**: Removes unnecessary whitespace, comments, and optimizes the HTML as well as inlined CSS/JS
-5. **Output**: Saves the final minified and bundled HTML file into the specified output file
+7. **Output**: Saves the final minified and bundled HTML file into the specified output file

 ## File Structure